rachel-adk/flixster-project/SUBMISSION_README.md

 ### Shout out

-I would like to thank the instructors for their help!
-They were of great help.
+I would like to thank the instructors.
+They were of great help!